mjbhobe/learning_Qt/gui_apps/PyDoodle/step06/readme.md

 ```
 So our `QInputDialog` is displayed only if `Ctrl+left-mouse-press` event is received.

-Run `step05.py` now and do the following steps:
+If you run the code now and do the following steps:
 - Draw a squiggle.
 It will be drawn in the default pen thickness (`= 3`).
 Somwhat like shown  below (from `Step04`):

 ![Default Pen Width](./images/Step04-DrawSquiggle.png)